tomstafford/psy6422/045-moduleproject.Rmd

 ### Suggestions for possible project data sets

-These are examples of large, probably messy, real-world data sets which could make good starting points for projects:
+These are examples of large, probably messy, real-world data sets which could make good starting points for projects with more ambition:

 * [freeCodeCamp.org survey of new programmers](https://github.com/freeCodeCamp?q=new-coder-survey)
 * [StackOverFlow survey data](https://insights.stackoverflow.com/survey/)